 Pearl River CC - Head Coach

-Drew Gallant is in his third season as head coach of the PRCC men’s soccer program.
-The 33-year-old Hattiesburg native is a 2001 graduate of Forrest County Agricultural High School, where he was a multi-sport athlete competing in football soccer, golf, tennis and track.
+Drew Gallant is in his fourth season as head coach of the PRCC men’s soccer program.
+The Hattiesburg native is a 2001 graduate of Forrest County Agricultural High School, where he was a multi-sport athlete competing in football, soccer, golf, tennis and track.
 He was an All-Division and All-State performer in football and soccer.

 After high school, Gallant spent one season at Spring Hill College in Mobile, Ala., where he led the men’s soccer team in assists and was second in total points.

-After a year away from college, Gallant attended PRCC in 2003-04 where he was an NJCAA All-America Honorable Mention after scoring 27 goals and registering 24 assists; both marks are not only the second-highest totals in the nation but also school records.
+After a year away from college, Gallant attended PRCC in 2003-04 where he was an NJCAA All-America Honorable Mention after scoring 27 goals and registering 24 assists; both marks were not only the second-highest totals in the nation but are school records.
 He was named to the PRCC Sports Hall of Fame in 2012.

 He then played two seasons at William Carey College, during which time the Crusaders were ranked in the nation’s Top 25 in NAIA.
 He earned a BS in social science in 2007 and his Master’s degree in sports administration in 2015, both from Carey.